Brett-Tanner/Journal/2023/Sep_23.md

   - [] Try bumping Ruby version to latest stable (can maybe install manually with a pre-deploy hook)
   - [] Bump Rails versions
   - [] Bump gem versions that've received a major upgrade (not the mail one though, make sure that's locked)

+- Stats page

+  - [] Add the logic to render per-stat tabs on the index page
+  - Adjustments
+    - [] Number of each adjustment applied
+    - [] Total effect on revenue from each (some will be negative)
+      - [] Group any with a magnitude less than a certain amount into a misc data point
+  - Revenue
+    - [] Pie chart of revenue by student category
+    - [] Pie chart of revenue by time slot/option/adjustment (subtract others from total for time slot revenue)

 - UX